-- Use PTO from work
+- Using PTO from work

-- Create an exercise routine
+- Creating an exercise routine

-- Improve your wardrobe
+- Improving your wardrobe

-- Engage in regular sleep habits
+- Engaging in regular sleep habits

 Physical Self-Care Makes You Feel Better About Yourself

 There’s no getting around the fact that addiction takes a toll on the body.
-You may feel sick or wrung-out between periods of using drugs or alcohol.
+You may feel sick or wrung out between periods of using drugs or alcohol.
 In turn, you become convinced that the only way you’re going to feel better again is to use your substance of choice.
 The area of the brain that drives addiction will do everything it can to convince you to use substances, regardless of the toll it takes on the body.
 You wind up tuning out all other thoughts of personal care because your mind is driving you to engage in drug or alcohol use.

 Making the conscious decision to take better care of yourself through small actions has the purpose of showing you that you can feel better without using.
 Experiencing small pleasures while engaging in a therapy program will help you find new ways to feel good in a lasting fashion.
 Self-care also enables you to feel better about yourself.